 Puzzle Piece = Quill Grammar

 To view a comprehensive performance breakdown for an individual activity, hover your mouse over the activity box.
-This will tell you key information such as the activity's objective, the date the student completed the activity, the student's score, and a sub-concept list.
+This will tell you key information such as the activity's objective, the date the student completed the activity, the student's scores (in all attempts), how much time the student spent on the activity, and a sub-concept list.

-To view the activities that your class/students have completed within a specific assignment/activity pack, use the activity pack filter at the top of the screen.
+To view the activities that your class has completed within a specific activity pack, use the activity pack filter at the top of the screen.

 Grading with the Activity Summary